 Our certificate of incorporation provides that our board of directors is divided into three classes.
-The term of the first class of directors expired at our 2008 annual meeting of stockholders, the term of the second class of directors expires at our 2010 annual meeting of stockholders.
+The term of the first class of directors expired at our 2008 annual meeting of stockholders, the term of the second class of directors expires at our 2009 annual meeting of stockholders and the term of the third class of directors expires at our 2010 annual meeting of stockholders.
 At each of our annual meetings of stockholders, the successors of the class of directors whose term expires at that meeting of stockholders will be elected for a three-year term, one class being elected each year by our stockholders.
 This system of electing and removing directors may discourage a third party from making a tender offer or otherwise attempting to obtain control of us because it generally makes it more difficult for stockholders to replace a majority of our directors.
 We expect that the 2008 annual meeting for election will occur prior to the distribution and that the Class I directors will be elected to a term that ends at our 2011 annual meeting.